eduflow/samesite-compat-check/README.md

 which takes a `User-Agent` string and returns `True` if `SameSite=None` is supported by the browser with the given `User-Agent` and `False` if not.

+If `User-Agent` is `None` then `should_send_same_site_none` returns `True`.
+_This is the only addition on top of the pseudocode from the Chromium project_

+The reason for this added behavior is to handle the case where the `User-Agent`-header is not sent.
+The logic is that only  browsers that specifically mishandle `SameSite=None` should have the attribute omitted.
+You can safely send `SameSite=None`-attribute to a browser that doesn't recognize the attribute (e.g. an older browser).
+As in that case `SameSite` will be ignored, and you'll automatically get the behavior you intended, as cookies before the `SameSite`-attibute were introduced worked as similar to `SameSite=None`.

 SameSite cookies
 ----------------
 You probably already know what `SameSite`-cookies are -- if not, I recommend you